 Marxism of the late 1960's.
 Unlike their counterparts in the United States, they have been highly successful in kidnapping and assassination.
-The Red Brigades popularized the term "knee-capping" -- which is nothing more than cripling innocent victims by shooting them in the legs.
-Their most dastardly act was the kidnapping and murder of Aldo Moro, a man who headed the Christian Democratic Party and would likely have been the Italian Prime Minister except for the intervention of these fanatics.
+The Red Brigades have popularized the term "knee-capping" -- which is nothing more than cripling innocent victims by shooting them in the legs.
+Their most dastardly act was the kidnapping and murder of Aldo Moro, a man who headed the Christian Democratic Party and would likely have the Italian government except for the intervention of these fanatics.